 During 1972, more than in any other previous year, concern was expressed because adolescents, geriatric patients, and patients with alcoholic abuse problems were housed on geographic units.
 A proposal was drawn up for further division of the unit system.
 The rights of alcohol abusing patients also became an issue when the ruling was made that they could not be jailed for “public drunkenness” but must be allowed to go home or to a treatment center.
 Along with the issues of housing adolescents and the ESEA, the problem of recreation for the youth was an issue.
 Plans were made for a youth center in the basement of the Nurses Home, and the Youth Activities Program (YAP) opened.
 Also, a unit for the deaf was established in March 1974 to provide special care for the deaf, mentally ill population.

 On March 28, 1973, Broughton Hospital received its first survey by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO), and the hospital received a one-year accreditation.
 The latter part of 1973 brought another reorganization of the hospital.
 The Youth Unit and other specialty units were created.
 The Geropsychiatry Unit opened with the first patient admitted in October 1974.
-By 1975, the organizational structure of the treatment units appeared as follows: Units A, B, C, & D (Acute Adult Psychiatric Geographic Admissions); Unit E (Medical/Surgical); Unit F (Alcohol & Drugs); Unit G (Nursing/Geriatrics); Unit I (Intermediate Care); Unit J (Youth); Unit K (Geropsychiatry); Unit L (Eldercare - OBS); Unit M (Deaf); Unit O (High Management); Unit P (Community Placement); and Unit R (Habilitation - Mental Retardation).
+By 1975, the organization structure of the treatment units appeared as follows: Units A, B, C, & D (Acute Adult Psychiatric Geographic Admissions); Unit E (Medical/Surgical); Unit F (Alcohol & Drugs); Unit G (Nursing/Geriatrics); Unit I (Intermediate Care): Unit J (Youth); Unit K (Geropsychiatry); Unit L (Eldercare-OBS); Unit M (Deaf); Unit O (High Management; Unit P (Community Placement): and Unit R (Habilitation-Mental Retardation).

-During the latter part of the 1970’s, the Department of Health and Human Services implemented CARELINE, the Staff Development Department was created, construction began on the recreation shelter, OSHA training was given to all employees, and the Employee Assistance Program was established.
-Hospital expenses for inpatient stay increased, and by 1980 the daily costs were $62 (psychiatric), $65 (ICF), $74 (ICF/MR), and $141 (Medical/Surgical).
+During the latter part of 1970’s, the Department of Health and Human Services implemented CARELINE, the Staff Development Department was created, construction began on the recreation shelter, OSHA training was given to all employees, and the Employee Assistance Program was established.
+Hospital expenses for inpatient stay increased, and by 1980, the daily costs were $62 (Psychiatric); $65 (ICF); $74 (ICF/MR); and $141 (Medical/Surgical).

 The 1980’s also brought many changes for Broughton Hospital.
-Surveys by outside accrediting bodies increased, hospital expenses continued to rise, new street signs were placed throughout the campus, the fitness trail was completed, the buildings on campus that were not named when constructed were given names, employee picnics and music festivals for patients became annual events, the Quick Response Safety Team was formed, the first service award banquet was held, ET (electronic transmitting) was designed to signal for emergency assistance, Greystone House was converted into a hospital museum and meeting/conference center, a literacy program for patients was established through VISTA, the Opportunity Center opened, and the first public exhibit of patients’ art was held at the Jailhouse Gallery.
+Surveys by outside bodies increased, hospital expenses continued to rise, new street signs were placed throughout the campus, the fitness trail was completed, the buildings on campus that were not named when constructed were given names, employees picnics and music festivals for the patients became annual events, the Quick Response Safety Team was formed, the first service award banquet was held, ET (Electronic Transmitting) was designed to signal for emergency assistance.
+Greystone House was converted into a hospital museum and meeting/conference center, a literacy program for patients was established through VISTA, the Opportunity Center opened, and the first public exhibit of patients’ art was held at the Jailhouse Gallery in downtown Morganton.

 The 1990’s brought budget crises, gas crunches, recycling efforts, and parking regulations.
 The Broughton Hospital Foundation was formed in December 1992 for the purpose of enhancing the lives of the clients at Broughton Hospital through donations, endowments, activities, etc.

-In January 1998 the Twin Oaks Nursing Facility received a grant to provide a more homelike environment for its patients.
-This was the beginning of the Eden Alternative Program at Broughton hospital.
-A year later, the Twin Oaks Nursing Facility/Broughton Hospital became the only psychiatric hospital in the United States or Canada to hold the distinction of being accepted into the Eden Alternative’s Registry of Care Facilities.
+In January 1998, the Twin Oaks Nursing Facility received a grant to provide a more homelike environment for its patients.
+This was the beginning of the Eden Alternative Program at Broughton Hospital.
+A year later the Twin Oaks Nursing Facility at Broughton Hospital became the only psychiatric in the United States or Canada to hold the distinction of being accepted in the Eden Alternative’s Registry of Care Facilities.
 In recognition of its entry into the registry, Twin Oaks was presented with a plaque, called the Eden Tree, by the City of Morganton.
-In the context of a state-level thrust toward placing patients from state hospital based nursing facilities into community-based residential settings, in April 2002 the Twin Oaks Nursing Facility officially closed it doors.
+In the context of a state-level thrust toward placing patients from state hospital based nursing facilities into community-based residential settings, in April 2002, the Twin Oaks Nursing Facility officially closed its doors.

-The hospital is currently organized by function and program service, and at the level of units is comprised of four residential divisions with patients grouped by major treatment modalities, age, and patient need.
-The four divisions are Division A (Adult Admissions), Division M (Medical), Division P (Psychiatric Rehabilitation), and Division S (Specialty Services).
+The hospital is currently organized by function and program service, and at the level of units is comprised two residential services with patients grouped by major treatment modalities, age, and patient need.
+The two divisions are Adult Admissions (Acute and Extended Treatment) and Specialty Services (Geriatric, Adolescent, Medical and Deaf).

-Today, Broughton Hospital is the largest of the three psychiatric hospitals operated by the State of North Carolina within the Department of Health and Human Services under the Division of Mental Health, Developmental Disabilities, and Substance Abuse Services.
-The Hospital serves the 37 westernmost counties in the State, which have a population of over three million, or about 36.4% of the State’s total population.
-Services are rendered through direct admission to the hospital or through local managing entities (LME’s) in the hospital’s catchment area that provide outpatient services.
+Today, Broughton Hospital is one of the three psychiatric hospital operated by the State of North Carolina within the Department of Health and Human Services under the Division of State Owned Healthcare Facilities.
+The Hospital serves the 37 westernmost counties in the State, which has a population of over 3 million or about 38% of the State’s total population.
+Services are rendered through Managed Care Organizations (MCOs) in the hospital’s catchment area that provides outpatient services.
 Patients are admitted to the hospital by judicial commitment or on a voluntary basis.
-Today the hospital serves approximately 4000 patients per year with an average cost per day of $583.
-It employs approximately 1200 employees and has a 98 million-dollar annual operating budget.
+Today the hospital serves approximately 1200 patients per year with average cost per day of $931.00, it employees approximately 1200 employees and has a 120 million-dollar annual operating budget.